Four Years Later: Progress on Many Fronts

 (Responding to Prisoner Rape and

 Assessing Your Agency's Response to Prison Sexual Assault), a resource CD, and a slide presentation about PREA.
-(More information.)
+(More information from NIC.)

 - The Bureau of Justice Assistance has awarded more than $10 million to 16 States to train staff, buy and install surveillance equipment, develop advisory boards, pay for medical services for victims and predators, supply additional housing to safeguard victims, and add sexual assault awareness to inmate orientation programs.
-(More information.)
+(More information from BJA.)

 - The eight-member National Prison Rape Elimination Commission—which operates independently of the U.S. Department of Justice—has held public hearings around the country to, as Congress ordered, "carry out a comprehensive legal and factual study of the penological, physical, mental, medical, social, and economic impacts of prison rape in the United States."
 The commission is in the process of developing national standards for the detection, prevention, reduction, and punishment of prison rape.
-(More information.)
+(More information from the Commission.)

 NIJ Journal No. 259 March 2008